- Do you want a graduate programme that you can complete without writing a Master's thesis?

 - VIÐ181FCorporate FinancingMandatory (required) course7,5A mandatory (required) course for the programme7,5 ECTS, creditsCourse Description

-Face-to-face learningPrerequisitesCourse taught in period IHAG122FMathematics for Finance IMandatory (required) course7,5A mandatory (required) course for the programme7,5 ECTS, creditsCourse DescriptionThe course will cover the main points of statistics and pricing in finance.
-Emphasis is placed on introducing students to the use of statistical and mathematical methods to analyze, price and obtain information about financial instruments.
-Emphasis is placed on real examples where students are trained to solve tasks similar to those they may have to solve in their jobs in the financial market.
+Face-to-face learningPrerequisitesCourse taught in period IHAG122FMathematics for Finance IMandatory (required) course7,5A mandatory (required) course for the programme7,5 ECTS, creditsCourse DescriptionThis course covers key topics in statistics and pricing in finance.
+Emphasis is placed on introducing students to the use of statistical and mathematical methods for analysing, pricing, and obtaining information about financial instruments.
+Real‑world examples are highlighted, giving students practical experience in solving problems similar to those they may encounter in their professional work in financial markets.

-In the statistical part of the course, ideas about continuous and sparse probability distributions, expected values, variance and standard deviation, confidence intervals, null hypotheses and linear regression analyses, both simple and multivariate, will be reviewed.
-The basic ideas of the Capital Asset Pricing Model (CAPM) will also be reviewed.
+The statistics portion of the course includes an overview of continuous and discrete probability distributions, expected values, variance and standard deviation, confidence intervals, hypothesis testing, and linear regression analysis, both simple and multiple.
+The course also covers the fundamental concepts of the Capital Asset Pricing Model (CAPM).

 Face-to-face learningPrerequisitesCourse taught in period IIHAG122MMathematics for Finance IIMandatory (required) course7,5A mandatory (required) course for the programme7,5 ECTS, creditsCourse DescriptionThe course will cover the main points of statistics and pricing in finance.
 Emphasis is placed on introducing students to the use of numerical and mathematical methods to analyze, price and obtain information about financial instruments.
 Emphasis is placed on real examples where students are trained to solve tasks similar to those they may have to solve in the workplace.